lengarvey/slidedown/README.md

 -----------------

-Then simple style the resulting html
+Then simply style the resulting html

 -----------------